znlstar/containerfs/README.md

 L2: object store with plat namespaces - compatible with the S3 API.

 L3: filesystems with hierachical namespaces, random read and append-only write.
-Big data systems like HBase can be run on it.

 L4: filesystems with hierachical namespaces, random read/write and complelete filesystem semantics.